slatedocs/slate/source/includes/_security.md

 	"github.com/ethereum/go-ethereum/crypto"
 )

+func main() {
 	// You will need a message (the contents of the request body
 	// you will send) and a private key.
 	// This private key will be an ethereum private key.
 In this
 	// example, it should be a hex string 64 characters in length,
-// omitting any "0x" that might precede the number. privateKey := "PRIVATE_KEY"
+	// omitting any "0x" that might precede the number. privateKey := "badba7368134dcd61c60f9b56979c09196d03f5891a20c1557b1afac0202a97c"
 	messageJSON := map[string]interface{}{
 		"test": "message",
 	}

 	// Convert a private key from hex to the *ecdsa.PrivateKey
-// type in your function if needed. pk, err := crypto.HexToECDSA(privateKey) if err != nil {
+	// type in your function if needed. pk, err := crypto.HexToECDSA(privateKey)
+	if err != nil {
 		log.Fatal(err)
 	}

 	// Marshal the message to JSON; this function returns bytes.
 	// (The bytes that get hashed should be guaranteed to be the
-// same as what is sent in the request.) message, err := json.Marshal(&messageJSON) if err != nil {
+	// same as what is sent in the request.)
+	// NOTE: if testing the example strings, you can just declare them as
+	// strings and cast them to bytes, e.g. message := []byte("Sila")
+	message, err := json.Marshal(&messageJSON)
+	if err != nil {
 		log.Fatal(err)
 	}

 	// Generate the message hash using the Keccak 256 algorithm. msgHash := crypto.Keccak256(message)

-// Create a signature using your private key and hashed message. sigBytes, err := crypto.Sign(msgHash, pk) if err != nil {
+	// Create a signature using your private key and hashed message. sigBytes, err := crypto.Sign(msgHash, pk)
+	if err != nil {
 		log.Fatal(err)
 	}

 	// The signature just created is off by -27 from what the API
 	// will expect.
 Correct that by converting the signature bytes
 	// to a big int and adding 27. var offset int64 = 27
 	var bigSig = new(big.Int).SetBytes(sigBytes)
 	sigBytes = bigSig.Add(bigSig, big.NewInt(offset)).Bytes()

 	// The big library takes out any padding, but the resultant
 	// signature must be 130 characters (65 bytes) long.
 In some
 	// cases, you might find that sigBytes now has a length of 64 or
 	// less, so you can fix that in this way (this prepends the hex
 	// value with "0" until the requisite length is reached).
 	// Example: if two digits were required but the value was 1, you'd
 	// pass in 01.
-var sigBytesLength = 65 // length of a valid signature byte array var arr = make([]byte, sigBytesLength) copy(arr[(sigBytesLength-len(sigBytes)):], sigBytes)
+	var sigBytesLength = 65 // length of a valid signature byte array var arr = make([]byte, sigBytesLength)
+	copy(arr[(sigBytesLength-len(sigBytes)):], sigBytes)

 	// Encode the bytes to a hex string. sig := hex.EncodeToString(arr)

 	// The raw message should then be sent in an HTTP request body, and
-// the signature should be sent in a header. log.Println("Message:", string(message)) log.Println("Signature:", sig, "Signature length:", len(sig))
+	// the signature should be sent in a header. log.Println("Message:", string(message))

-//...
+	log.Println("Signature:", sig, "Signature length:", len(sig))
+}
 ```

 Where many other API systems may require client IDs and secrets, Sila uses the [Elliptic Curve Digital Signature Algorithm (ECDSA)](https://hackernoon.com/a-closer-look-at-ethereum-signatures-5784c14abecc) to secure and validate requests.
 Apps and users will have private keys, and Sila will only store addresses, which are directly derived from public keys.

 Here is a rough overview of the whole process:

 1. A private/public ECDSA key pair is generated.
-(It may belong to an app or to a user.)
 2. An "address" is derived from the public key.
 3. The address is registered to a "handle" (like usernames in the Sila ecosystem) and stored by Sila.
 4. A JSON request body is constructed and stringified.
 (This is the "message.")